nguyenhphilip/camino/content/posts/Introduction.md

 I woke up in Boston on the cold, wooden floor of a friend’s apartment.
 It was his first day of graduate school, and my last in the U.S.

 My only possessions were a 30L backpack, three sets of outfits, two books, a sleeping bag, my down jacket, a phone charger, toiletries, my boots, and a 12-pack of granola bars.
 My pack weighed no more than 10 lbs.
 The only thing left to prepare was my mind.
-I was jittery, nervous, and excited.
+I was jittery and nervous, but also breathless and excited.

 I spent most of the morning in a coffee shop writing a letter to my friends: